wasilukm/hoymiles-mqtt/README.md

 * PyPI: <https://pypi.org/project/hoymiles-mqtt/>
 * Free software: MIT

-The tool periodically communicates with Hoymiles DTU (Pro) trough ModbusTCP and sends gathered data to MQTT broker.
+The tool periodically communicates with Hoymiles DTU (Pro) through ModbusTCP and sends gathered data to MQTT broker.
 Data to MQTT broker are sent with topics that can be recognized by Home Assistant.
-In a result DTU and each micro-inverter can be represented in Home Assistant as a separate device with set of entities.
+In a result DTU and each micro-inverter can be represented in Home Assistant as separate device with a set of entities.
 Example:

 ![MQTT Devices](/docs/mqtt_devices.png)

 ![MQTT Entities](/docs/mqtt_entities.png)

-DTU device represent overall data for the installation:
+DTU device represents overall data for the installation:
 - pv_power - current power - sum from all micro-inverters
 - today_production - today energy production - sum from all micro-inverters, for each micro-inverter last known good value is cached to prevent disturbances in statistics when part of the installation is temporarily off